Haseki sultan: Usage

 The haseki sultan title was held by the chief consort of the sultan.
 She had a special standing in the palace, being the second most powerful woman in the imperial harem after the valide sultan and usually having chambers close to the sultan's own chamber.

-When the position of the valide sultan was vacant the haseki could take on the role, which meant having access to considerable economic resources, becoming chief of the imperial harem, advising the sultan in matters of state, and even holding sway on international relations.
-This happened in different measures during the eras of Hürrem Sultan, Nurbanu Sultan, Safiye Sultan, Kösem Sultan and Gülnuş Sultan.
+When the position of the valide sultan was vacant the haseki sultan could take on the role, which meant having access to considerable economic resources, becoming head of the imperial harem, advising the sultan in matters of state, and even holding sway on international relations.
+This happened in different measures during the eras of Hürrem Sultan, Nurbanu Sultan, Safiye Sultan, and Gülnuş Sultan.

-Hürrem, the first concubine to become haseki sultan, was given several exceptional rights during her tenure, particularly after the death of Suleiman's mother, Hafsa Sultan, the first valide sultan, in 1534.
-Hürrem was allowed to give birth to more than one son, which was a stark violation of the imperial harem's old principle of "one concubine-mother — one son" that was designed to prevent both the mother's influence over the sultan and the feuds of full-brothers for the throne.
-In 1534, Suleiman married Hürrem in a magnificent formal ceremony, making him the first Ottoman sultan to wed since Mehmed II (r.
-1451–1481), and flouting the Ottoman dynasty's custom according to which sultans were not to marry their concubines (Mehmed's legal wife was a free noblewoman, Sittişah Hatun).
-Later, Hürrem became the first mother of a prince to remain in the sultan's court for the duration of her life; as per tradition, the mother of a prince was to remain in the harem only until her son came of age (around 16 or 17), when she would accompany him as he left the capital to govern a faraway province.
+Hürrem, the first concubine to become haseki sultan, was given several exceptional rights during her tenure, particularly after the death of Suleiman's mother, Hafsa Sultan, in 1534.
+Hürrem was allowed to give birth to more than one son, which was a stark violation of the imperial harem's old principle of "one concubine-mother, one son" that was designed to prevent both the mother's influence over the sultan and the feuds of full-brothers for the throne.
+In 1534, Suleiman married Hürrem in a magnificent formal ceremony, making him the first Ottoman sultan to wed since Mehmed II, and flouting the Ottoman dynasty's custom according to which sultans were not to marry their concubines (Mehmed's legal wife was a free noblewoman, Sittişah Hatun).
+Later, Hürrem became the first mother of a prince to remain at the sultan's court for the duration of her life; as per tradition, the mother of a prince was to remain in the harem only until her son came of age (around 16 or 17), when she would accompany him as he left the capital to govern a faraway province.
 Hürrem came to be Suleiman's partner not only in the household, but also in government affairs.
-Thanks to her intelligence, she acted as Suleiman's chief adviser, and seems to have had influence upon foreign policy.
+Thanks to her intelligence, she acted as Suleiman's adviser, and seems to have had influence upon foreign policy.